Berat: Landmarks

-The walls below the frescoes are covered by holes that improve the acoustics in the prayer hall.
-The ceiling of the prayer hall is made of wood and is decorated with paintings.
-The ceiling has been decorated in the Baroque style adopted in Islamic art and is covered with 14 carat gold plates.
-The inner decorations were carried out by Master Dush Barka.
-Attached to the prayer hall is a room in which once was the mausoleum of Ahmet Kurt Pasha and his son.
-The portico of the tekke has five stone columns which were taken from the ancient Greek city of Apollonia.
-Above the main door in the portico is an inscription dedicated to the values of the tekke and to Ahmet Kurt Pasha.
-Monuments dating to the late Ottoman period from the Albanian Vrioni family exist such as the gate to a former palace and a tomb, other monuments are from the Vlora family.
+The Halveti Tekke (Teqe e Helvetive) is thought to have been built in the 15th century.
+It was rebuilt by Ahmet Kurt Pasha in 1782.
+It belongs to the Khalwati Sufi order.

 Near of tekke is purported to be the grave of Sabbatai Zevi, an Ottoman Jew who was banished to Dulcigno (present day Ulcinj), who created controversy among his followers upon his conversion to Islam.

 A Jewish history museum named "Solomon Museum" is located in southern Berat, and contains exhibits about the Holocaust in Albania and the survival of Jews during the war in the country.

 The town is known for its historic architecture and scenery and is known as the "Town of a Thousand Windows", due to the many large windows of the old decorated houses overlooking the town.

 It is unclear whether it really means "Thousand" (një mijë) or "One over Another" (një mbi një) windows.
 Indeed, the quarter is built in a very steep place and windows seem to be one over another.
 Similar views can be seen in Melnik, Bulgaria, Gjirokastër in Albania, as well as Catanzaro in Italy, where an Albanian minority once lived.

 The Citadel overlooks the river and the modern city as well as the old Christian quarter across the river.
 It is a well preserved area containing narrow streets, Turkish houses and Orthodox churches.

-Modern Berat consists of three parts divided by the Osum River: Gorica ("little mountain" in Old Church Slavonic), Mangalem and Kalaja, the latter being a residential quarter within the old Byzantine citadel that overlooks the town.
-The town also has a 15th-century mosque and a number of churches of the Albanian Orthodox Church, whose autocephaly was proclaimed there in 1922.
+Berat has a 15th-century mosque and a number of churches belonging to the Albanian Orthodox Church, whose autocephaly was proclaimed there in 1922.
 Several of the churches house works by the renowned 16th century painter Onufri.